cc-magnus/hexa-space-htmx/NOTES.md

     * currently bundleing our domain function and intialization function Alpine magic in ts file with parcel
     * Open Topic
         * Is that our wiring because we need magic alpine wrappers?
+        * how to unit test AlpineJS components => do E2E test